Putin calls armed rebellion by Wagner mercenary group a betrayal, vows to defend Russia

 It was not immediately clear how Prigozhin was able to enter the southern Russian city or how many troops he had with him.

-Prigozhin said his aim was to punish Defense Minister Sergei Shogun after Russian government forces attacked Wagner field camps in Ukraine with rockets, helicopter gunships and artillery.
+Prigozhin said his aim was to punish Defense Minister Sergei Shoigu after Russian government forces attacked Wagner field camps in Ukraine with rockets, helicopter gunships and artillery.

 Gen. Valery Gerasimov, chief of the General Staff, ordered the attacks following a meeting with Shoigu at which they decided to destroy Wagner, Prigozin said.
 He said Wagner's forces shot down a Russian military helicopter that fired on a civilian convoy, but there was no independent confirmation.